-I wrote about the 100th anniversary of the Komagata Maru incident and its importance to the South Asian community in Vancouver and Canada.
+I wrote previously about the Komagata Maru incident and its importance to the South Asian community in Vancouver and Canada.
 The incident is one chapter in a long history of racism in the city, province, and country.
 One of the plaques presented to the Khalsa Diwan Society reads:

 British Columbia – Motion of Apology –